 When you notice these muscular or functional challenges – at any age – it’s best to call Alzein Pediatrics for a full physical exam including a hearing check and a possible referral to a speech pathologist.

 Questions about your child’s speech development or want to make an assessment appointment?
-Call our office at 708-424-7600.
+Call our office at 708-424-7600 or contact us.
 We are here to serve you and your family!